LoanpyDataHub/ronataswestoldturkic/docs/mkcldf.rst

 ``pip install -e ronataswestoldturkic`` eariler.

 - The attr library from the PyLexibank ecosystem will create the custom language class with custom columns in the output file ``cldf/forms.csv``.
 - The `slug <https://clldutils.readthedocs.io/en/latest/misc.html#clldutils.misc.slug>`_
-  function from the clldutils library will be used to format some IDs
+  function from the clldutils library will be used to format some IDs.
 - The `prosodic_string
   <https://lingpyxrotwang.readthedocs.io/en/latest/reference/lingpy.sequence.html#lingpy.sequence.sound_classes.prosodic_string>`_
   function from the lingpy library will be used to create the phonotactic